LiteLDev/Documentation-cpp/pages/en/02_quickstart.md

 Then modify the project target value to the BDS executable `bedrock_server_mod.exe`.

-Press F5 to debug you plugin.
+Press F5 to debug your plugin.

 ## What's Next?